LogoFX/Samples.Migrations.Repository-UoW/README.md

 ## The Source Code

-The source code contains six subfolders named as Part(n).
+The source code contains four subfolders named as ``part(n)``.
 Each of the parts are just steps on the solution genesis roadmap.

 ### Part 1
 * The API project uses different modules to access to database due selected solution build configuration.